brandur/sorg/content/drafts/http-transactions.md

 end
 ```

-Because jobs are staged from within a transaction, its
+Because jobs are inserted into the staging table from
-_isolation_ property (ACID's "I") guarantees that they're
+within a transaction, its _isolation_ property (ACID's "I")
-not visible until after the transaction commits.
-A staged
+guarantees that they're not visible to any other
-job that's inserted from within a transaction that rolls
+transaction until after the committing transaction commits.
-back is never seen by the enqueuer, and doesn't make it to
+A staged job that's rolled back is never seen by the
-the job queue.
+enqueuer, and doesn't make it to the job queue.

 It's also possible to just put the job queue directly in
 the database itself with a library like [Que], but [because
 bloat can be potentially dangerous in systems like
-Postgres][queues], I'd recommend against it.
+Postgres][queues], this probably isn't as good of an idea.

 ## Non-idempotent requests (#non-idempotent-requests)